Alejogb1/job-board/blog-data/how-to-resolve-activerecordreadonlyerror-in-ruby-on-rails-when-writing-to-a-multiple-database-environment.md

 id: "how-to-resolve-activerecordreadonlyerror-in-ruby-on-rails-when-writing-to-a-multiple-database-environment"
 ---

-Alright, let's talk about `ActiveRecord::ReadOnlyError` in a multi-database rails environment.
+, let's talk about `ActiveRecord::ReadOnlyError` in a multi-database rails environment.
 It’s a situation I've certainly encountered a few times, and it's usually not immediately obvious what’s happening.
 Back in my days scaling a platform handling both user-generated content and complex transactional data, we definitely ran into this.
 The short answer is that `ActiveRecord::ReadOnlyError` arises when you attempt to modify a database record via an active record model that is connected to a database configured as read-only.
 In a multiple database setup, this is fairly common and can be a pain to track down without a systematic approach.

 Let's break down what’s happening.
 Rails, by default, assumes a single database.
 When you introduce multiple databases – perhaps for scalability or for segregating different types of data – you need to explicitly define which database should be used for each model.
 The error comes up when you accidentally configure a model to point to a read replica or a connection intended only for reading, and then you try to update or create data through that model.
 This often manifests in complex applications when data access logic gets interwoven, and a write operation happens on a model that unexpectedly points to the wrong connection.